Supinamarada!

 Supinamarada! (スピナマラダ!) is a Japanese sports manga series written and illustrated by Satoru Noda.
 The series follows a figure skater who, after moving to Hokkaido following the death of his mother, begins playing ice hockey.

-The series was originally serialized in the manga magazine Weekly Young Jump from July 2011 to November 2012.
+The series was originally serialized in Shueisha's manga magazine Weekly Young Jump from July 2011 to November 2012.
 Supinamarada! was a commercial failure during its initial serialization, though acclaim for Noda's subsequent manga series Golden Kamuy led to renewed critical recognition for the series.
-A relaunch of Supinamarada! was announced and will begin serialization in Weekly Young Jump in 2023.
+A relaunch of the series, titled Dogsred, began serialization in Weekly Young Jump in July 2023.

 Synopsis

 Fifteen year old figure skater Shirakawa Rou's mother dies in a car accident the day before his qualifying performance for the Olympic Games, rendering him grief-stricken and unable to compete.
 Now orphaned, Shirakawa and his twin sister Haruna are forced to relocate from Tokyo to the home of their maternal grandfather in Tomakomai, Hokkaido.
 After an encounter with the hockey-loving Genma brothers, Shirakawa decides to join the school's ice hockey team.
 The series follows Shirakawa as he learns to play the sport and competes against the hockey teams of rival schools.